Making money from playing video games used to mean hosting small get-togethers in a friend’s basement or heading to your local gaming lounge.

 The world of Esports wouldn’t achieve such popularity without its hyper-dedicated audience.
 There are roughly 450 million total viewers of Esports today, however, that number is expected to surge over the next few years.

 An astonishing 57 percent of Esports enthusiasts come from the Asia-Pacific region.
 For some, this isn’t surprising, as APAC has always had a large presence in the gaming industry.

 Esports has a traditionally male-heavy viewership, but things have changed.
 Women make up more than 30 percent of today's audience – up 6.5 percent from 2016.

-With the rise of Esports comes an inspired generation of gamers, and some unique opportunities for publishers and game developers.
+With the rise of Esports comes an inspired generation of gamers, and some unique opportunities for video game publishers and developers.
 The latest research shows us that more than one-third of gamers worldwide would quit their jobs today if they could pursue a full-time career in professional gaming.

 Although, becoming a professional gamer is easier said than done.
 Let’s look at why careers in Esports are so elusive.